-Our History and Mission
+Our History, Vision and Mission

-Twelve12:Hope began in December 2010 as a non-profit corporation in the state of Michigan and was officially recognized under section 501(c)(3) of the IRS on December 5, 2011.
+Twelve12:Hope began in December 2010 as a non-profit corporation in the state of Michigan USA, and was officially recognized under section 501(c)(3) of the IRS on December 5, 2011.

 Bringing hope to those who suffer is a core strategy for Twelve12:Hope.
 The name of the organization is derived from the Apostle Paul’s following words: “Be joyful in hope, patient in suffering, and persevering in prayer.”
 (Romans 12:12).
 Without hope we become aimless and vulnerable to despair and hopelessness.